 Salad

-- In a salad spinner, wash and dry the lettuce.
+- In a salad spinner, wash and dry one head of lettuce.
 Lay on a paper towel-lined plate to soak up excess water.
 In a small bowl of cold water, soak the onion 5 minutes to mellow flavor.
 Drain and pat dry.

 - In the bottom of a large glass bowl or baking dish, place the lettuce in an even layer.
-Sprinkle with salt.
-Top with even layers of onion, eggs and peas.
+Sprinkle with 1 teaspoon salt.
+Top with even layers of onion, 6 sliced hard boiled eggs and 1 1/2 cup peas.

 Dressing

-- In a small bowl, whisk together the mayonnaise, parmesan, honey, lemon juice and garlic powder until combined.
+- In a small bowl, whisk together 1 cup mayonnaise, 1/2 cup parmesan, 1-2 Tablespoon honey, 1-2 teaspoons lemon juice and 1/4 teaspoon garlic powder until combined.
 Season with salt and pepper to taste.

 - Spoon the dressing over the peas.
-Then sprinkle the cheese and bacon over top.
+Then sprinkle 1 cup cheese and 1 1/2 cups bacon over top.

 - Cover and chill at least 1 hours or up to 24 hours.
 Before serving, top with any extra desired toppings.
 Scoop the salad to serve, or toss if desired.